Geysir: Geology

+Nearby Geysers

 The nearby geyser Strokkur erupts much more frequently than Geysir, erupting to heights of up to 35 m every few minutes.
+Strokkur was first described in 1789.
+There is contrast in its lack of warning of eruption with the case of Geysir and evidence that the plumbing might not be totally independent.
+Strokkur's conduit has also been mapped in detail and is pipe shaped to 8 m, where it narrows before expanding into a cavity at about 11 m before narrowing again into a fracture configuration at about 13 m where temperatures become close to the boiling point.
 Strokkur's activity has also been affected by earthquakes, although to a lesser extent than the Great Geysir.
 Due to its eruption frequency, online photos and videos of Strokkur are regularly mislabelled as depicting Geysir.
 There are around thirty much smaller geysers and hot pools in the area, including one called Litli Geysir ('Little Geysir').
+Detailed thermal mapping of the geothermal field has revealed 364 distinct hot areas.

 Descriptions of the Great Geysir and Strokkur have been given in many travel guides to Iceland published from the 18th century onwards.
-Together with Þingvellir and the Gullfoss waterfall, they are part of the Golden Circle that make up the most famous tourist route in the country.
+Together with Þingvellir and the Gullfoss waterfall, they are part of the Golden Circle, the most famous tourist route in the country.

 Geysir was officially protected by the Ministry for the Environment and Natural Resources on 17 June 2020.

 Ownership of the area

-Until 1894, the Geysir area was owned by a local farmer.
+Until 1894, the Geysir area was owned by local farmers.
 In that year the area was sold to James Craig (later Lord Craigavon), a whiskey distiller from Ulster and a future Prime Minister of Northern Ireland.
 Initially, he erected large fences around the site and an entrance fee was charged for visitors wishing to view the geysers.
-The following year, however, Craig appeared to tire of his project and gave the area as a present to a friend, E. Craig, who dropped the entrance fees.
+The following year, he gave the area as a present to a friend, E. Craig, who dropped the entrance fees.
 Later Craig's nephew Hugh Rogers inherited the site.
-In 1935, he sold the site to film director Sigurður Jónasson who subsequently donated it to the Icelandic people in perpetuity.
+In 1935, he sold the site to film director Sigurður Jónasson who subsequently donated it to the Icelandic people in perpetuity, although full public ownership of all routes of access did not take place until 2017.